gits2501/twiz/EXAMPLES.md

 }
 ```

-If promise is not available and there is no callback specified you'le get and error 'noCallbackFunc' see errors[link]
+If promise is not available and there is no `callback` specified you'le get and error `noCallbackFunc` see errors[link]

 ## Stream